Occupational Outlook in Alberta for Citizenship and Immigration Officers

 Modified on March 02, 2021

-Possessing a college degree, fluency in a second language, and previous customer service experience are all pluses.
+Possessing a college degree, fluency in a foreign language, and previous experience working with other people are all advantages.

 All recently hired immigration and citizenship officials are required to complete an in-house training program.
 Ongoing training in operational and organizational skills is provided after the initial training period.

-Visit Post-Secondary Programs to broaden or refine your search for programs related to this profession.
+Post-Secondary Programs allows you to refine or broaden your search for educational opportunities relevant to this field.

 Mandatory Accreditation Procedures